William J. Dominik: Research

-A distinctive feature of Dominik's research and pedagogical output is its collaborative nature, which is evident especially through the publication of various co-edited books and a journal.
-He was the founding editor and manager of the Classics series Scholia: Studies in Classical Antiquity (1992-2011).
-In addition to having served as a referee for over sevenscore publishers, journals, and institutions, Dominik has supervised, examined, and moderated over a gross of postgraduate and honours dissertations.
+The collaborative dimension of Dominik’s scholarly activities is reflected in his extensive editorial and academic service.
+In addition to serving as the founding editor and manager of the Classics series Scholia: Studies in Classical Antiquity (1992–2011), Dominik has served as a referee for over seven score publishers, journals, and institutions.
+He has also supervised, examined, and moderated more than a gross of postgraduate and honours dissertations.

-Dominik has delivered (or undertaken to deliver) over eightscore lectures and papers, including invited or commemorative presentations such as a University of Cambridge Faculty of Classics Literature Seminar (2000); an Inaugural Professorial Lecture at the University of Otago (2002); the keynote address at the Federal University of Bahia Inaugural Classics Colloquium (2010); the Third Biennial Constantine Leventis Memorial Lecture at the University of Ibadan (2010); a Royal Society of New Zealand National Identity Symposium Presentation (2011); an Oxford Philological Society lecture (2013); the Inaugural Seminar at the Federal University of Sergipe Postgraduate Program in History (2016); and a keynote speech at the Thirty-fifth Biennial Conference of the Classical Association of South Africa (2025).
+Dominik has delivered nearly two hundred lectures and papers, including invited or commemorative presentations such as a University of Cambridge Faculty of Classics Literature Seminar (2000); an Inaugural Professorial Lecture at the University of Otago (2002); the keynote address at the Federal University of Bahia Inaugural Classics Colloquium (2010); the Third Biennial Constantine Leventis Memorial Lecture at the University of Ibadan (2010); a Royal Society of New Zealand National Identity Symposium Presentation (2011); an Oxford Philological Society lecture (2013); the Inaugural Seminar at the Federal University of Sergipe Postgraduate Program in History (2016); and a keynote speech at the Thirty-fifth Biennial Conference of the Classical Association of South Africa (2025).

 Dominik has received over a couple of hundred individual research fellowships, grants, and awards (including renewals and sponsored visits), such as a Commonwealth Fellowship at the University of Leeds (1997-1998); a South African Human Sciences Research Council Established Researcher Grant (1997-1998); a Visiting Research Fellowship at Clare Hall, Cambridge (2000-2001); an Institute for Advanced Studies in the Humanities Visiting Research Fellowship at the University of Edinburgh (2006-2007); a Visiting Research Centre Associateship at St. John's College, Oxford (2013); a Plumer Visiting Research Fellowship at St. Anne's College, Oxford (2013); and a Foundation for Science and Technology Research Fellowship at the University of Lisbon (2019-2022).